 Modern science is source and repository of man’s objective knowledge.
 Scientific knowledge is siloed in models.
 A model maps a fact to a future unrealized fact as a prediction.
 A fact is a measurement.
 A measurement is an observation tied to a scale with an expressed error.
-An observation is a registration of the real world on our senses or sensing equipment.
+An observation is a registration of the real world on our Seeing, hearing, smelling, tasting, touching, or balancing More.

 A model’s validation derives entirely from its predictive power.
 There are four grades of model ranked by predictive strength and they are conjecture, hypothesis, theory, and law.